0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

 }
 ```

-As seen in the result we get already our first negative interest onto the DUSD loan, so the payback amount is not 100DUSD anymore.
+As seen in the result, we get already our first negative interest onto the dUSD loan, so the payback amount is not 100DUSD anymore.

 ## Payback Loan {#vault-payback}

-Because we deposit the loan DUSD tokens into the collateral we should first payback the DUSD loan with our DUSD collateral.
+Because we deposit the loan dUSD tokens into the collateral, we should first pay back the dUSD loan with our dUSD collateral.

-To do so use the command **paybackwithcollateral "vaultId"** : [transaction](https://defiscan.live/transactions/7c333e497779e1dc63c578a8ff29591def8933219f90354a67c4ff0751779e3c?network=TestNet)
+To do so, use the command **paybackwithcollateral "vaultId"** : [transaction](https://defiscan.live/transactions/7c333e497779e1dc63c578a8ff29591def8933219f90354a67c4ff0751779e3c?network=TestNet)

 ```
 > paybackwithcollateral "40bfc5ce57fb7203bb89fb22aabeac4a495c364bede02606ed01e60331288b9b"